 - Transition to a clean, sustainable green economy

-- Transition to 100% clean, sustainable and renewable energy by 2050
+- Achieve 100% clean, sustainable and renewable electric energy by 2030

 - Grow jobs through partnerships with utilities that support renewable energy programs

 - Expand efforts to reduce, reuse, recycle and return what we normally throw away

 - Establish tax incentives to support, expand and develop local, sustainable farming and agriculture

 - Improve and expand public transportation in the Adirondack region

 - Make sure all lakes and streams that provide or flow into drinking water systems are labelled Class A streams (no waste)